-Constipation is when you have painful or difficult bowel movements.
-This can occur when your colon absorbs too much fluid as the stool is passing through or if the stool is passing through too slowly.
-You may feel bloated and it may hurt when passing the stool.
-The stool you are trying to pass may be small, hard and dry.
+Constipation is when you have less frequent or difficult to pass bowel movements.
+You may feel bloated or pain when passing the stool.
+The stool may be small, hard and dry.
 You may not feel fully emptied.

 What causes constipation?